ayaderaghul/mixer/README.md

 mixing questions in a test

 # flow
-libre to convert docx to html
+- libre to convert docx to html
+- python to mix and output the tests with its answers

 # input format
 #### docx file should be formatted properly: